 Everything from cooking and cleaning to finances and even self-care — my main goal right now is to do as much as I can, as well as I can, in as little time as possible!

-I know this plan won’t work for every personality type or in every season of life, but it’s what seems to work the best for me right now.
+I might change my “tune” in future seasons of life, but for now, this “good enough” plan is what seems to work the best for me right now.

-If you constantly feel like you need to do more, I would encourage you to come up with your own “good enough” standards to free up some time.
+If you constantly feel like you need to do more, I would encourage you to find YOUR “good enough” standards to free up some time.

-Whatever the case, I have a feeling you’ll feel much more freedom to move forward and move onto the next task on your list if you set your own good enough standards and stop dwelling on all the things you could be doing (because there is ALWAYS more to do!)
+Whatever the case, I have a feeling you’ll feel much more freedom to move forward and move on to the next task on your list if you find your good enough standards and stop dwelling on all the things you could be doing (because there is ALWAYS more to do!)

 Related post for anyone striving for good enough: